This section describes the steps to follow when running a color inspection.

 Click on the Add points icon and then on different points on the Master and Sample to compare to one another.

-The points can be added in any sequence, either one in the Master and then one in the Sample (one at a time) or all in the Master followed by all in the Sample, as long as the total numbers match.
+The points can be added in any sequence.
 The selected points get listed under the Color Points heading that appears, while the individual LAB, CMYK, RGB, and Pantone values display above.

 In the case of a PDF file, the Color Inspector automatically detects Pantone colors specified in the separations.
 Otherwise, the closest Pantone matches display.
 In the event no Pantone match to a selected point is found, click on one of the closest matches (or manually search for a Pantone and then click on it) to substitute it under the Color Points heading